Recursive Construction of Confidence Regions: Introduction

+In Section \ref{sec:recpoint} we provide two recursive schemes for derivation of point estimators.
 Section \ref{sec:sqrt} is devoted to the recursive construction of what we call the \textit{base (recursive) point estimator} of $\theta^*$.
 In our set-up, point-estimating of $\theta^*$ translates to finding solution to equation \eqref{eq:maineq}.
 This is an unknown equation.
 One of the most widely used iterative root finding procedures for unknown equations is the celebrated stochastic approximation method.
 Our base (recursive) point estimation scheme for $\theta^*$ is an adaptation of the stochastic approximation method.
 Also, here we prove the strong consistency of the base point estimator.
 The key step to the desired recursive construction of confidence regions for $\theta^*$ is to establish the asymptotic normality of the underlying recursive point estimator.
-It turns out that the base (recursive) point estimator constructed in Section \ref{sec:sqrt} may not be asymptotically normal.
+In this regard one could impose additional assumptions, on top of the conditions needed for proving consistency of the point estimator, to obtain asymptotic normality for stochastic approximation estimators (see e.g. \cite{Sacks1958}, \cite{Fabian1968}, \cite{LaiRobbins1979}).
+This however would typically result in imposing a long list of assumptions that would not be easily verifiable.
+Thus, we choose to go into a different direction by modifying the base estimator $\tilde \theta$ to the effect of producing a recursive estimator that is asymptotically normal.
 Therefore, in Section \ref{section:ale} we appropriately modify our base (recursive) point estimator, so to construct a quasi-asymptotically linear (recursive) point estimator, for which we prove weak consistency and asymptotic normality.

-The main section of this paper is Section~\ref{sec:conc}, which is devoted to recursive construction of confidence regions for $\theta^*$, and to studying their asymptotic properties.
+The main section of this paper is Section~\ref{sec:conc}, which contains the main original contribution of the paper.
+This section is devoted to recursive construction of confidence regions for $\theta^*$, and to studying their asymptotic properties.
 In particular, we show that confidence regions derived from quasi-asymptotically linear (recursive) point estimators preserve a desired geometric structure.
-Such structure guarantees that we can represent the confidence regions in a recursive way in the sense that the region produced at step $n$ is fully determined by the region produced at step $n-1$ and by the the newly arriving observation of the underlying reality.
+Such structure guarantees that we can represent the confidence regions in a recursive way in the sense that the region produced at step $n$ is fully determined by the region produced at step $n-1$ and by the newly arriving observation of the underlying reality.

 Illustrating examples are provided in Section \ref{sec:ex}.
-Concluding remarks and open problems are gathered in Section \ref{sec:concl}, and the paper is completed with three technical Appendices.
+The paper is completed with technical Appendices that also contains some of the proofs.